NVIDIA-RTX/NRD/UPDATE.md

 - *REBLUR*:
   - added `returnHistoryLengthInsteadOfOcclusion`
   - added `historyFixAlternatePixelStride`
+  - exposed previously hidden `fastHistoryClampingSigmaScale` (the default matches old behavior)
   - responsive accumulation settings extended and grouped into `ResponsiveAccumulationSettings`
 - *RELAX*:
   - diffuse history length is returned in ".w"
   - added `historyFixAlternatePixelStride`
+  - `historyClampingColorBoxSigmaScale` renamed to `fastHistoryClampingSigmaScale` (no changes in meaning)